-SkyWest, Inc. (the "Company"), through its subsidiaries, SkyWest Airlines, Inc. ("SkyWest Airlines") and ExpressJet Airlines, Inc. ("ExpressJet," which consists of the combined operations formerly conducted by Atlantic Southeast Airlines, Inc. ("Atlantic Southeast") and ExpressJet Airlines, Inc. ("ExpressJet Delaware") prior to the merger of ExpressJet Delaware with and into Atlantic Southeast on December 31, 2011 (the "ExpressJet Combination")) operates the largest regional airline in the United States.
-As of December 31, 2011, SkyWest and ExpressJet offered scheduled passenger and air freight service with approximately 4,000 total daily departures to different destinations in the United States, Canada, Mexico and the Caribbean.
+SkyWest, Inc. (the "Company"), through its subsidiaries, SkyWest Airlines, Inc. ("SkyWest Airlines") and ExpressJet Airlines, Inc. ("ExpressJet") operates the largest regional airline in the United States.
+As of December 31, 2012, SkyWest and ExpressJet offered scheduled passenger and air freight service with approximately 4,000 total daily departures to different destinations in the United States, Canada, Mexico and the Caribbean.
 Additionally, the Company provides ground handling services for other airlines throughout its system.
-As of December 31, 2011, the Company had a combined fleet of 732 aircraft consisting of the following:
+As of December 31, 2012, the Company had a combined fleet of 744 aircraft consisting of the following: